theshadowx/TestEnv/README.md

 # TestEnv
-Test Environment using Docker &amp; Vagrant
+Test Environment using Docker &amp; Vagrant for Qt/QML app using Meteor/MongoDB

 ## Structure